YOUR HEALTH IS EVERYTHING

 HUGGINS IS YOUR SAFE HEALTHCARE OPTION

 As a healthcare organization, Huggins Hospital has many plans in place that support preparedness and response to challenges like COVID-19 is presenting.
-Huggins Hospital is currently working closely with other hospitals, the NH Department of Health and Human Services, the CDC and other agencies to monitor and respond to COVID-19.
+Huggins Hospital has worked closely with other hospitals, the NH Department of Health and Human Services and other agencies throughout this pandemic.

 In response to COVID-19, we continue to plan and adjust as needed.
-Our staff have completed refresher trainings and are prepared for the potential for increases in COVID-19 cases in the future.
-We have the PPE (Personal Protective Equipment) needed and we have space for isolation and care for people with infectious diseases that allows us to care for others, safely, in other areas of the hospital.
+We have the PPE (Personal Protective Equipment) needed and we have space for isolation and care for people with infectious diseases that allows us to care for others, safely.

 You can read past information regarding our initial planning (from April 2020) here: How Huggins Hospital Prepares for Possible Surge due to COVID-19.